kcaisley/frida/docs/devices.md

 # List of junctions

-This studied the electric, thermal, and quantum effects of carriers and electromagnetic fields in lattices of crystall solids.
+This studied the electric, thermal, and quantum effects of carriers and electromagnetic fields in lattices of crystal solids.
 It extends beyond semiconductors, of course, as both insulators and conductors exist here too, so the label is a bit of a misnomer.

 The scope is wave functions to junctions.
 At the top end, this is: